Spectrum Live™ Pty Ltd

 We will investigate the circumstances included in the complaint and respond to the individual as soon as possible (and within 30 calendar days) regarding Our findings and actions following this investigation.
-After considering this response, if the individual is still not satisfied they make escalate their complaint directly to the Information
+After considering this response, if the individual is still not satisfied they make escalate their complaint directly to the Information Commissioner for investigation:

 Office of the Australian Information Commissioner